 Dr. Kenzou Tenma is a celebrated brain surgeon of Japanese ancestry working in Europe.
 His peers highly laud him as one of the great young minds that will revolutionize the field.
 Also, he is blessed with a beautiful fiancée.
 He is also on the cusp of a big promotion in the hospital he works at.

 But all of that is about to change with a grave dilemma that Kenzou faces one night.
 Should he save the life of a small boy or that of the town’s mayor?
-In spite of being coerced by his superiors to perform surgery on the mayor.
+Despite being coerced by his superiors to perform surgery on the mayor.
 His morals force him to operate on the other critical patient.
 He ends up saving his life and forfeiting the mayors.

-A doctor is educated to believe that all life is the same; however, when a sequence of killings occurs in the surgeon’s vicinity, all of the evidence points to the boy he saved.
+A doctor is educated to believe that all life is the same; however, when a sequence of killings occurs in the surgeon’s vicinity, all evidence points to the boy he saved.
 Kenzou’s beliefs are shaken after these incidents.
-During his expedition to resolve the true identity of his patient, Kenzou finds that the destiny of the world may be interlaced with the enigmatic child.
+During his expedition to resolve his patient’s true identity, Kenzou finds that the destiny of the world may be interlaced with the enigmatic child.
 Monster’s psychological aspects are what make it one of the best seinen manga.

 Guts used to be a hired soldier.
 Now he is famously known as the “Black Swordsman,” and he is out for revenge.
 After a turbulent childhood, he finally meets a person he holds high in esteem and believes he can have faith in him.
 But everything takes a wrong turn when this person snatches everything significant to Guts to attain what he desires.
 Therefore, Guts is sentenced to a destiny in which demonic beings continuously chase him after being marked for death.

-Guts, who is equipped with a huge sword and has terrifying strength, decides to go on a terrifying journey riddled with difficulties.
-Also, Nothing can put a halt to his quest as he won’t stop his massacre until he slices off the head of the person who ripped the humanity from him and his loved one.
+Guts, equipped with a huge sword and has terrifying strength, decides to go on a terrifying journey riddled with difficulties.
+Also, Nothing can halt his quest as he won’t stop his massacre until he slices off the head of the person who ripped the humanity from him and his loved one.

 With this, we have reached the end of the Best Seinen Manga list.
-Check out our Best Vampire Movies and Horror Manga lists to find more anime and movies that you can enjoy now and in the coming future.
+Check out our other posts to find more anime and movies that you can enjoy now and in the coming future.
 Sayonara!